FTNT-chouw/terraform_webtest/docs/r/fortiweb_waf_url_access_url_access_policy_rule.html.markdown

 * `vdom` - Specifies the vdom to which the data source will be applied when the FortiWEB unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.
 * `mkey` - The name of the waf url access url access policy entry.
-* `sub_maky` - The id of the waf url access url access policy rule entry.
+* `sub_mkey` - The id of the waf url access url access policy rule entry.
 * `url_access_rule_name` - Select the name of the waf url access url access policy rule entry.

 ## Attribute Reference